Nikon Z8 vs Nikon Z7ii : Which one is right for you?

 Nikon Z8 vs Z7ii Image Quality

-These are very fine differences but they might still help you decide and might also surprise you.
+These are very fine differences but they might still help you decide and they might also surprise you.

-Now that’s me being hyper critical of course but I did notice it, especially if I was shooting with both my Z6ii and Z7ii on the same day.
-The Z6ii just had a slightly nicer colouring and I am finding the Z8 to be the same as the Z6ii again there is only a very slight difference here.
+Now, that’s me being hyper critical of course but I did notice it, especially if I was shooting with both my Z6ii and Z7ii on the same day.
+The Z6ii just had a slightly nicer colouring and I am finding the Z8 to be the same as the Z6ii.
+So for colouring straight out of the camera the Z8 has to be the winner here.

 When it comes to dynamic range there is again a slight difference but this time the Z7ii comes out stronger here with a dynamic range of 14.7EV while the Z8 has 14.2 EV.
 Now you might think ah there, is very little in this and yes there is but it is noticable on certain shots.

-The shots I am talking about are landscape or seascapes where you are shooting straight into a setting sun with even a 3 or 4 stop graduated filer fitted to help control your exposure.
-In post processing then due to the huge dynamic range in the shot you might have to reduce your highlights and bump up your exposure then by one stop and then open out your shadows completely to get the foreground rocks to pop in your shot.
+In post processing then due to the huge dynamic range in the shot you might have to reduce your highlights and bump up your exposure then by one stop and then open out your shadows completely to get the very dark foreground rocks to pop in your shot.

 Size and weight